The most common types of product variations are supported by detailed product attributes for color

 - In your product data, submit either the complete configured product or the components for a product.

-- If you submit a complete configured product, submit items that are readily available and best-sellers.
+- If you submit a completely configured product, submit products that are readily available and best-sellers.

 - If you submit a component of a product, make sure that the image, description, and price reflect the component you're selling.
 Learn more about requirements for customized products